SimplerSoftwareOrg/branch-protection-service/README.md

 The previous command will generate a jar file and prompt the location of the jar file, copy the location of the jar file.
 To run code:
 `java -jar <JAR file path>`
-> Note: This service will start on http port 8080 by default, however if this port is unavailable on your server then please add the following property to the src/main/resources/application.properties
+> Note: This service will start on http port 8080 by default, however if this port is unavailable on your server then please add the following property to the src/main/resources/application.properties file
 `server.port=<port number>` note that port number must be the same as used in step 5.

 ## How to test the service